Forms

 Segmented options

 The purpose of segmented options is to show all available options outright, rather than hiding them behind a select.
-It can be used with either checkboxes, or with radio buttons as in the preceding example.
+It can be used with checkboxes, or with radio buttons as in the preceding example (even though it's using a tick).

 Select